 The Rosemary Cramp Fund

-The Rosemary Cramp Fund was set up on the retirement of Professor Rosemary Cramp from the Chair of Archaeology at Durham University to honour her many achievements and contributions to archaeology and heritage.
+The Rosemary Cramp Fund was set up on the retirement of Professor Rosemary Cramp from the Chair of Archaeology at Durham University to honour her many achievements and contributions to archaeology and the heritage.
 The Fund makes grants to individuals and organisations who put forward projects that fall within its scope; and where there is a strong emphasis on innovation.